Voluntary Self-Identify Forms

 INVITATION TO SELF-IDENTIFY TO PERSONS WITH DISABILITIES

-The University of Louisiana at Lafayette prohibits discrimination of federal, state, and local laws, including Title VI and Title VII of the Civil Rights Act 1964, the Age Discrimination in Employment Act of 1967, Age Discrimination Act of 1975, the Equal Pay Act of 1963, Title IX of the Education Amendments of 1972, Executive Order 11246, Section 503 and 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974 and the Americans with Disabilities Act of 1990.
+The University of Louisiana at Lafayette prohibits discrimination in accordance with applicable federal, state, and local laws, including Title VI and Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, the Age Discrimination Act of 1975, the Equal Pay Act of 1963, Title IX of the Education Amendments of 1972, Section 503 and Section 504 of the Rehabilitation Act of 1973 (as amended), Section 402 of the Vietnam Era Veterans' Readjustment Assistance Act of 1974, and the Americans with Disabilities Act of 1990.

-It is the policy of the University not to discriminate against any employee or applicant for employment because he or she is a qualified individual with a disability.
-It is also the policy of the University to take affirmative action to employ all persons regardless of their status as qualified individuals with disabilities, and to base all employment decisions only on valid job requirements.
+It is the policy of the University not to discriminate against any employee or applicant because they are qualified individuals with a disability.
+All employment decisions are based solely on valid job requirements.

 We are required to periodically resurvey our employees.